aramder/aramder.github.io/TwinkleWorks.md

 ---
 ![TwinkleWorks logo](/images/TwinkleWorks/twinkleworks w background.png)

+### Disclaimer

+This page is here to provide some information about TwinkleWorks, as TwinkleWorks does not have an official public facing website.
+The products and development projects are shown to provide context about my work at AES/TwinkleWorks.

 ### Background

 TwinkleWorks is a subsidiary of <a href="http://www.aescreative.com/" target="_blank">Artistic Entertainment Services</a> that specializes in LED strobe lighting.